grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 #### Comparing three browsers on OSX El Capitan####

 [HTML test pages](http://faust.grame.fr/modules/bench/) were prepared to compare the performances of the three main browsers on OSX El Capitan.
-The DSP wasm module *compute* method is called repeatedly in a timed loop, using sucessive slices of a big allocated audio buffer to avoid cache effects.
+The DSP wasm module *compute* method is called repeatedly in a timed loop, using sucessive slices of a big allocated circular audio buffer to avoid cache effects.
 Here are the results:

 ![](/images/Browsers.png){: .center-image }